nodejs/node/doc/api/test.md

 ```

 * No test results are reported by this reporter.
-* This reporter should ideally be used in conjunction with another reporter.
+* This reporter should ideally be used alongside another reporter.

 ### Limitations